shiljatbl/shifts-etl/README.md

 - Calculate KPIs based on the loaded data and store them in the `kpis` table.

 The pipeline is implemented in Python and uses Docker to set up the Shift API and PostgreSQL database locally.
+Database credentials are located in the config.py file.

 ---